 Federal law requires MPOs to appropriately involve the Federal land management agencies (FLMAs) in the development of the RTP and MTIP when Federal public lands are included in the MPO boundaries.
 Central Lane MPO includes lands managed by the Bureau of Land Management (BLM); these consist of a handful of wetland parcels near the MPO's southwestern boundary, adjacent to Highway 126, and portions of two forested parcels on the extreme eastern boundary of the MPO, south of Highway 126, which are Oregon and California Railroad Revested Lands.
-Representatives of the BLM's Northwestern Oregon District Office, which oversees these properties, were contacted, and involved as part of the development of this Public Participation Plan and are consulted during the development of the RTP and MTIP.
+Representatives of the BLM's Northwestern Oregon District Office, which oversees these properties, were contacted, and involved as part of the RTP and MTIP.

-&lt;sup>5 Public transportation
+5 Public transportation

-&lt;sup>6 Federal lands and tribal transportation programs, federal lands access program
+6 Federal lands and tribal transportation programs, federal lands access program